michael-vuong/michael-vuong.github.io/_projects/ME360/index.md

 ## Maximum vertical force exerted on Bearing and NewBearing:
 12N, 10N
-{% include image-gallery.html images="bearing-vertical-force.jpg" height="400" %}
+{% include image-gallery.html images="bearing-vertical force.jpg" height="400" %}

 ## The minimum motor power required to move the crank at constant angular speed of 600 rpm:
 496.5W